City buyer path · Dubai · Private-client + family-office hub

 Frequently asked.

 Private-client weighting versus institutional-anchor weighting.
 DIFC Courts and the DFSA versus ADGM Courts and the FSRA.
 Family-office density as the dominant private-wealth surface.
-Real-estate, Big Four advisory, and prime-broker proximity sit closer to the centre of the Dubai register than they do in Abu Dhabi.
-A cross-border group arriving in Dubai with institutional-anchor materials shaped for Abu Dhabi finds the Dubai reader scoring against a different model.
+Real-estate, Big Four specialist, and prime-broker proximity sit closer to the centre of the Dubai register than they do in Abu Dhabi.
+A cross-border group arriving in Dubai with institutional-anchor materials shaped for Abu Dhabi finds the Dubai buyer scoring against a different model.

 US private-wealth managers, US-RIA platforms with UAE-side investor coverage, DACH and EU family-office and private-client groups, HK and SG and London private-client groups extending into the Gulf, and single-family offices building the operating leg of a multi-jurisdictional structure in the multi-hundred-million to multi-billion AUM band.